QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

   modifying any devices.
 </div>

+#### Linux ISO to USB

-If you choose to use a USB drive, copy the ISO onto the USB device, e.g. using `dd`:
+On Linux, if you choose to use a USB drive, copy the ISO onto the USB device, e.g. using `dd`:

 ```
 $ sudo dd if=Qubes-RX-x86_64.iso of=/dev/sdY status=progress bs=1048576 && sync